Help us match you with local pros in your area

 Choose an HVAC company with highly trained technicians who have proper licensing and experience.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

-It’s important to know what the work process is going to look like.
-For HVAC repairs, the company should list the exact parts that need replacement and why.
-Confirm that your technician will clean and test the full system afterward to make sure everything is operating properly.
+Always make sure you understand the details of any project.
+When HVAC repairs are required, your provider should specify which parts need replacement and why.
+Confirm that your technician will clean and test the full system after repairs are completed to verify that it’s working properly.
 For replacement, ask your contractor to explain the new HVAC system brand, energy efficiency, features, model, and estimated installation time.
-Before starting the project, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+Before signing a contract, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

-Typically, your HVAC system should be inspected twice a year.
-After that inspection, your HVAC technician will tell you what services are required.
-You should also call a technician if you start to notice any issues, such as leaks, unusual smells, or strange noises.
-If your home has ductwork, it should be serviced every few years.
+You should have your HVAC system inspected about twice yearly.
+At the time of the inspection, your technician will inform you if any services are required.
+You should also have your system inspected if you start noticing issues such as strange noises, unusual smells, or leaks.
+If your system has ductwork, you should have it inspected every few years.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your doors and windows to avoid letting cool air escape.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your windows and doors to help keep cool air in.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you'll also want an air conditioning unit with between 2.5 and 5 tons of capacity.
-In Bel Aire, you'll likely look for something on the higher end of this range.
-Generally, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
+In Bel Aire, you'll likely look for a unit on the higher end of this range.
+Usually, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

-Your HVAC company may offer financing options via a third-party lender, or you may be able to obtain a loan on your own.
-It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.
+Your HVAC company might offer financing options through a third-party lender, or you may be able to obtain a loan on your own.
+It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.